Solving Coupled Nonlinear Forward-backward Stochastic Differential Equations: An Optimization Perspective with Backward Measurability Loss: Backward Measurability Loss

 \begin{lemma} Under the assumptions of Theorem~\ref{th:BML-interpretation-nonlinear-decoupled-FBSDE}, if $(\tilde{y},\tilde{z})\in\mathcal{M}[0,T]$, then

 \end{lemma}

-The basic idea of the proof is to establish the existence and uniqueness of the solution, which is equivalent to proving the uniqueness of fixed points for the mapping $\Phi$.
-This is foreseeable because if $\Phi$ has multiple fixed points, then the aforementioned equality may not hold since $(\tilde{y},\tilde{z})$ can take on solutions different from $(Y,Z)$.
+The basic idea of the proof is to establish the existence and uniqueness of the solution, which is equivalent to proving the uniqueness of a fixed point for mapping $\Phi$.
+It is foreseeable because if $\Phi$ has multiple fixed points, then the aforementioned equality may not hold since $(\tilde{y},\tilde{z})$ can take on solutions different from $(Y,Z)$.

 \begin{proof}[Proof of Lemma \ref{lem:BML-interpretation-nonlinear-decoupled-FBSDE}] First, we prove the ``$\Leftarrow$'' part.
 According to Proposition \ref{prop:BML-interpretation-nonlinear-decoupled-FBSDE}, we have